JoeyEremondi/elm-pattern-effects/README.md

 - [ ]  Implication constraints for matched variables within branch
 - [ ]  Track Control-flow along with patterns
 - [ ]  Change complete pattern matches to Top
+- [ ] Implement case optimizations for if expressions

 Since module-support isn't there yet, this version won't properly compile the core libraries.